waynodiablo/Oystercard/battle_ships_web/02_testing_with_capybara.md

 [Back to the Challenge Map](00_challenge_map.md)

-Recall that a web application is a kind of *object*, and objects send and receive *messages*.
-What's special about web applications is that they send and receive messages over *HTTP*.
+Recall that a web application is a kind of program that sends and receives messages over *HTTP*.
 The content of these messages is typically HTML.

 In order to test an object like a web application, then, we need a tool that is able to send/receive messages over HTTP as well as process HTML.